OSHPD-WebTeam/Standards-Policies-Procedures/Help-Desk-Procedures.md

 # Help Desk Procedures

 ## Track-it
-- All tickets assigned to you must be checked at least once daily
+* All tickets assigned to you must be checked at least once daily
-- Use pre-defined Track-It views
+* Use pre-defined Track-It views (advanced users may create custom views)
-- Put all web requests and communication related to open web requests into Track-it (emails, phone calls, drop-ins)
+* All communication related to open web requests must be put into Track-it (emails, phone calls, drop-ins)
-- When working on a ticket, make sure to assign yourself
-- Use the “Email Requestor” option for all requestor communication
+* Use the “Email Requestor” option for all requestor communication
-- When re-assigning to another IT technician, provide a justification and mark as private
-- Change status to “Waiting for Response” when action is required by requestor
+* Change status to “Waiting for Response” when action is required by requestor
-- Change status to “Pending” when waiting on an IT technician (yourself included)
+* Change status to “Pending” when waiting on an IT technician (yourself included)
-- Only communicate with requestors  the ticket is assigned to you or Q-Web Services
+* Ticket Assignments
+ * When working on a ticket, make sure to assign yourself
+ * When re-assigning to another IT technician, provide a justification and mark note/comment as private
-- Speak with assigned technician before communicating with requestors on tickets that are not assigned to you.
-They may know something you don’t and we do not want to cause confusion with duplicate work efforts.
+ * Speak with currently assigned technician before communicating with requestors on tickets that are not assigned to you.

+## Web Request Forms

+Web Request Forms are required for new web liasons.
+Once a web liason has become familiar with the information required, they may choose whether to use the form or not.
+If a piece of important information is missing from a web request, send a Web Request Form for them to fill out.

 ## Team Foundation Server